hariharasarmas/techbytes/README.md

 Update the .streamlit/secrets.toml file by adding your agent_endpoint_id and compartment_id to the appropriate sections as specified in the file

 If you want to run in isolated enveironent.
-Run in conda environment as below
+Run in conda environment as below.
+But before that install required python libraries, create conda environemnt.

 conda activate < provide path here >

+Below file to install is provided in code folder

+pip install genai_agent_service_bmc_python_client-0.1.77-py2.py3-none-any.whl

 You can run the steamlit application as below